Last Updated on

 By knowing the exact audience, what they want to buy, how they want to buy and where they spend their time online, you are able to mitigate risk.

-A strategic marketing plan is not just a marketing calendar – a strategic marketing plan is a way for a business to mitigate risk and focus its marketing effort to start off in the right direction from day one.
+A strategic marketing plan is not just a marketing calendar – a strategic marketing plan is a way for a business to mitigate risk and focus its marketing effort so that it starts off in the right direction from day one.

 What should a strategic marketing plan cover?